2. Economic report

 General economic development

-The Fund also downgraded its forecasts for the United Internet Group’s target markets in North America during the past year.
-Its most recent forecast is a decline of -3.4% for the USA (prior year: +2.2%), and thus 5.4 percentage points lower than in its January outlook.
-The forecast of -5.5% for Canada (prior year: +1.9%) is 7.3 percentage points less than originally expected.
-And for Mexico, the IMF forecasts a decline in economic output of -8.5% (prior year: -0.1%), and thus 9.5 percentage points lower than at the beginning of the year.
+This economic recovery is also reflected by the development of the United Internet Group’s target markets in North America.
+The IMF anticipates growth of 5.6% for the USA (prior year: -3.4%), and thus 0.5 percentage points more than in its January outlook.
+The forecast of 4.7% for Canada (prior year: -5.2%) is 1.1 percentage points more than originally expected.
+And for Mexico, the IMF forecasts an increase in economic output of 5.3% (prior year: -8.2%), and thus 1.0 percentage points more than at the beginning of the year.

 The picture is similar in United Internet’s important eurozone region.
-The IMF has also drastically downgraded its forecast for the region and now expects economic output to fall by -7.2% (prior year: +1.3%) – 8.5 percentage points less than in January.
-The forecast for France was downgraded to -9.0% (prior year: +1.5%), for Italy to -9.2% (prior year: +0.3%), and for Spain to -11.1% (prior year: +2.0%).
-This corresponds to a decrease of 10.3 percentage points for France, 9.7 percentage points for Italy, and 12.7 percentage points for Spain compared to the January outlook.
+The IMF now expects growth of 5.2% (prior year: -6.4%) and thus 1.0 percentage point more than it forecast in January.
+Growth of 6.7% was calculated for France (prior year: -8.0%), 6.2% for Italy (prior year: -8.9%), and 4.9% for Spain (prior year: -10.8%).
+This corresponds to an increase of 1.2 percentage points for France, and 3.2 percentage points for Italy, but a decrease of 1.0 percentage point for Spain compared to the January outlook.

-For the UK, the IMF now expects a recession of -10.0% (prior year: +1.4%), and thus 11.4 percentage points lower than at the beginning of the year.
+For the UK, the IMF now expects growth of 7.2% (prior year: -9.4%), and thus 2.7 percentage points more than at the beginning of the year.

 Multi-period overview: GDP trend in United Internet’s key target countries and regions

 Source: International Monetary Fund, World Economic Outlook (Update), January 2022

 Multi-period overview: development of price-adjusted GDP in Germany